ArsamAryandoust/UniversalGNNs/README.md

-# Enhancing the energy transition with universal graph neural networks for multi-task transfer learning
+# Universal graph neural networks for multi-task transfer learning

 We seek a universal graph representation of data that is able to capture arbitrary events described by arbitary data types.
 Our goal is to develop a universal deep